mmaster2020/110project/index.md

 ```
 **This is because it cleans and gets rid of all the commands in the terminal.**

 I love to watch and build cars.
-My favorite car at the moment is the [BMW M3 CS] (https://www.bmwusa.com/vehicles/m-models/m3-sedan/overview.html).
+My favorite car at the moment is the [BMW M3 CS](https://www.bmwusa.com/vehicles/m-models/m3-sedan/overview.html).